nic2159048/cs372-project/language_study.md

 <cite>[Five Things that Make Go Fast](https://dave.cheney.net/2014/06/07/five-things-that-make-go-fast)</cite>

 ### Extensibility
 In Go you are able to add new data types in the form of structs, but Go does not allow you to then extend a keyword to work on that new type.
-For instance, if you wanted to implement the range keyword, which iterates over the elements in a list, for a linked list struct you would be unable to do so as you can only use range on the built in language constructions.
+For instance, if you wanted to implement the range keyword, which iterates over the elements in a list, for a linked list struct you would be unable to do so as you can only use range on the built in language types.

 ### Regularity / Uniformity
 The designers of Go did a lot of work to clean up the C-family syntax to ensure the language would be more uniform.
 Additionaly, Go's rules about package and repo organization guarante that the url will always match the file tree making it easy to prevent conflicts and trace the source of a package.
 Also, Go enforces minimal documentation standards and other things which at first are hard; but overall are for the good.